milkyway-labs/milkyway/x/restaking/README.md

 When an `UnbondingDelegationEntry` matures the following operations occur:

-* removes the index that associates the `UnbondigID` with the `UnbondingDelegation` object
+* remove the index that associates the `UnbondigID` with the `UnbondingDelegation` object
 * transfer the unbonded tokens from the target to the user
 * removes the `UnbondingDelegationEntry` from the `UnbondingDelegation` object
 * store the updated `UnbondingDelegation` or deletes in case the removed `UnbondingDelegationEntry` was the last one